8 Cruise Line Secrets Staring Us In The Face

 Counterbalancing weight is then added at the bottom of the ship.
 And when ocean gets rough, draining the pool helps with stability especially when the pool water starts moving about.

-Cruise ships have areas where helicopters land to do medivacs off the ship.
-And they can be normally well hidden.
+Cruise ships have areas where helicopters land to do medi-vacs off the ship.
+And they can be well hidden.

-On Celebrity I stumbled across it only when I was invited by the Hotel Director for a sail out party from Costa Maya on the bow of Celebrity Solstice and found it there.
+On Celebrity Solstice I stumbled across it when I was invited by the Hotel Director for a sail out party from Costa Maya.
+There it was, right on the bow.

 On that Queen Mary 2 trip I noticed a large yellow dot on a wide-open space on the Deck 12 sports deck.

 On your next cruise when you are on a big open deck space, look down to see if there is a big yellow dot or big letter H and the helicopter pad has been staring you in the face all along.

 Which brings me to something I cannot believe has been staring at me that I missed as I could have used it to stop my Mum and Mother-in-law getting lost when we went cruising with them.